Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 ### Method References ###
 * Sometimes,  a lambda expression does nothing but call an existing method.
 * In this case, it is clearer to refer to the existing method by name.
+* How this actually works is:
+  The :: operator tells Java to pass the parameters automatically into the method referred.
+*

 &nbsp;